Huntington Ingalls (HII)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Regrettably, Huntington Ingalls’s sales grew at a tepid 5.9% compounded annual growth rate over the last five years.
-This was below our standard for the industrials sector and is a tough starting point for our analysis.
+A company’s long-term performance is an indicator of its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Over the last five years, Huntington Ingalls grew its sales at a tepid 5.9% compounded annual growth rate.
+This was below our standard for the industrials sector and is a rough starting point for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Huntington Ingalls’s recent performance shows its demand has slowed as its annualized revenue growth of 4.1% over the last two years was below its five-year trend.
+Huntington Ingalls’s recent performance shows its demand has slowed as its annualized revenue growth of 4.4% over the last two years was below its five-year trend.
+Huntington Ingalls Year-On-Year Revenue Growth

 6. Operating Margin

-Looking at the trend in its profitability, Huntington Ingalls’s operating margin decreased by 2.3 percentage points over the last five years.
+Analyzing the trend in its profitability, Huntington Ingalls’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
-Huntington Ingalls’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-In Q3, Huntington Ingalls generated an operating margin profit margin of 5%, up 2.1 percentage points year on year.
+In Q4, Huntington Ingalls generated an operating margin profit margin of 4.9%, up 1.3 percentage points year on year.
 This increase was a welcome development and shows it was more efficient.

 7. Earnings Per Share